MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/create-user-accounts-with-office-365-powershell.md

 description: "Learn how to use PowerShell for Microsoft 365 to create user accounts."
 ---

-# Create user accounts with PowerShell for Microsoft 365
+# Create Microsoft 365 user accounts with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 You can use PowerShell for Microsoft 365 to efficiently create user accounts, especially multiple user accounts.
-When you create user accounts in PowerShell for Microsoft 365, certain account properties are always required.
+When you create user accounts in PowerShell, certain account properties are always required.
 Other properties aren't required to create the account, but are otherwise important.
 These properties are described in the following table:

 |**Property name**|**Required?**|**Description**|
 |:-----|:-----|:-----|